Obi-Nnamdi/NPR-Studio/README.md

 ```
 #### Windows
 1. Download the [CMake Windows installer](https://cmake.org/download/).
-2. Download newest version of Visual Studio (community version is free at https://visualstudio.microsoft.com/vs/), and install the necessary C++ tools through Visual Studio (or in your preferred way).
+2. Download the newest version of Visual Studio (the community version is free at https://visualstudio.microsoft.com/vs/), and install the necessary C++ tools through Visual Studio (or in your preferred way).

 ### Building
 #### Linux / MacOS